 Finally, it should be stated that the most important form of preparing for Confirmation happens outside of our program.
 Specifically, candidates for the sacrament should be fostering their own daily prayer lives, and participating in the common prayer of the Church through Sunday Mass.
 Faithful attendance at Mass each and every Sunday is an indispensable part of our Catholic faith.
 It is where God speaks to us through the Scriptures and feeds us spiritually through the Eucharist.
 It is where we come together as God’s family, remembering the Lord’s promise that “wherever two or more gather in His name” He will be there; and fulfilling Jesus’ command at the Last Supper to “do this in memory of me.”
 A young person should only seriously consider committing to their Catholic faith in Confirmation, if they are already practicing that faith.

-For further information or to ask questions about our program, please call Confirmation Coordinator Matthew Chick at 508-429-6076, ext.
+For further information or to ask questions about our program, please call Confirmation Coordinator Jake Thiringer at 508-429-6076, ext.
 23.